EMBL-PKU/BASALT/README.md

    ```
    This is because CheckM2 database is not installed.
 Users can simply download CheckM2 database from their official website (https://github.com/chklovski/CheckM2) to address this issue.

-5.	rror encountered when running BASALT:
+5. Error encountered when running BASALT:
    ```
    BASALT: command not found!
    ```